New algebras of functions on topological groups arising from G-spaces: Matrix coefficient characterization of SUC and LE

 For example, if $V=H$ is a Hilbert space then $f=m_{u,\psi}$ is the \emph{Fourier-Stieltjes transform}.
 In particular, for $u=\psi$ we get the \emph{positive definite functions}.

-We say that a vector $v \in V$ is \emph{$G$-continuous} if the corresponding orbit map $\tilde{v}: G \to V, \ \tilde{v}(g)=vg$, defined through $h: G \to Iso(V)$, is norm continuous.
+We say that a vector $v \in V$ is \emph{$G$-continuous} if the corresponding orbit map $\tilde{v} \colon G \to V, \ \tilde{v}(g)=vg$, defined through $h \colon G \to \Iso(V)$, is norm continuous.
 The \emph{continuous} $G$-vector $\psi \in V^*$ are defined similarly with respect to the dual action.

-\begin{lem} \cite{Menz} Let $h: G \to Iso(V)$ be a co-representation of $G$ on $V$.
+\begin{lem} \cite{Menz} Let $h \colon G \to \Iso(V)$ be a co-representation of $G$ on $V$.
 If $\psi$ (resp.: $v \in V$) is norm $G$-continuous, then $ m_{v,\psi}$ is left (resp.: right) uniformly continuous on $G$.
-Hence, if $v$ and $\psi$ are both $G$-continuous then $ m_{v,\psi} \in UC(G)$. \end{lem}
+Hence, if $v$ and $\psi$ are both $G$-continuous then $ m_{v,\psi} \in \UC(G)$. \end{lem}

-In the next theorem we list characterizations of several subalgebras of the algebra $RUC(G)$ in terms of matrix coefficients.
+In the next theorem we list characterizations of several subalgebras of $\RUC(G)$ in terms of matrix coefficients.
 These characterizations also provide an alternative way to establish the inclusions in Theorem \ref{l:inclusions}.2 for $X:=G$.